VincentVanlaer/mesa-school-labs/content/friday/lab-2.md

 alpha_grv = 0
 reduce_order = .false.
 ```
 Be aware that this is only done to better compare the rotating to non-rotating results.
-For other science cases it is not necessary to use these approximations
+For other science cases it is not necessary to use these approximations.

 ## Running GYRE